 - A drizzle of olive oil

-Stir-Fried Scallops With XO Sauce
+6. Stir-Fried Scallops With XO Sauce

 A spin on traditional Chinese New Year food, this recipe uses rich XO sauce instead of normal soy sauce for a strong umami flavour.
 This deceptively simple recipe also incorporates an array of boiled vegetables then stir-fried to lock in the flavour.
 What’s the significance of scallops then?
-Although scallops don’t necessarily have a homonym in Chinese, the shape plays a role in its feature on CNY menus.
+Although scallops don’t necessarily have a homonym in Chinese, the shape plays a role in their feature on CNY menus.
 The round shape represents oneness, which plays to the concept of reunion during this season.

 Recipe Ingredients: